 Tart cherry juice may offer a variety of other health benefits.

-1. May protect against cancer: Certain antioxidants found in tart cherry juice may help turn off genes involved in cancer growth.
+1. May protect against cancer: Certain antioxidants found in tart cherry juice may help reduce cancer cell growth.
 However, this hasn’t been tested directly on humans yet and more high quality, recent research is needed (29).

 2. Might reduce pain: Tart cherry juice may help reduce peripheral neuropathy, a type of pain caused by nerve damage (30).